hhirsch/steam-controller-linux/README.md

 Run the following command as root user:

     chown root:steamcontroller /dev/uinput; chmod g+rw /dev/uinput;

+Put it into your */etc/rc.local* so that it will be executed on every boot.

 Tested on Manjaro 4.1.34-2

 ## What does not work?